 Laura Dockrill is an award-winning children’s author and illustrator whose books include Angry Cookie, Big Bones, My Mum’s Growing Down and the hugely popular five-book Darcy Burdock series.

-Dust, her latest play for young people written with musician Hugo White (The Maccabees), opens at Half Moon Theatre, Limehouse, on Wednesday 18 March for 10 performances, before a UK tour.
+Dust, her latest play for young people written with musician Hugo White (The Maccabees), streams online from Saturday 6 to Friday 19 February 2021 as part of a digital tour.
 We caught up with Laura to find out more about the show, the inspiration for the story, the challenges of writing a play for young people and why it is important to create work specifically for children.

 Tell us a little about Dust.
 What is the show about?